iotaledger/blueprints/tangle-data-storage/overview.md

 :::info

-The Tangle data storage is **not** currently in a working state [https://ipfs.iota.org/](https://ipfs.iota.org/).
-The update will happen in the next few weeks.
+The Tangle data storage is currently **not** in a working state.
+The update will happen in the next few weeks on [https://ipfs.iota.org/](https://ipfs.iota.org/).

 :::